 - Show that everyone has different strengths and abilities to offer the group and that no one is better than anyone else.

-HINT 4: Think about Framing and Sequencing
+Tip 4: Think about Framing and Sequencing

 Framing.
 Facilitators introduce the purpose, or frame, the student voice group they’re leading.
 Framing happens when a facilitator sets a simple prompt that lets students know there is a purpose to the group.